-Lost & Found/Safe Keeping
+Check the Lost & Found

-- Campers' clothing, linens, possessions, and luggage should be clearly labeled with first and last names.
+Campers' clothing, linens, possessions, and luggage should be clearly labeled with first and last names.
 Counselors may label any unlabeled items a camper brings to camp.
 Wildwood staff members make every effort to reunite lost items with campers both during and after camp including emailing families to arrange returns and postage fees.
-Unlabeled and unclaimed items that cannot be used at camp are donated to a charity organization in the Fall. - Wildwood is not responsible for lost or missing items.
-Please leave valuable, cherished, or irreplaceable items at home.
-If necessary, campers may request that valuable items be stored in the camp Office.
-Please refer to the packing list for a list of items that should not be brought to camp.
+Please check our collected Lost & Found on your way out of camp to identify anything that your camper may have missed.
+Unlabeled and unclaimed items that cannot be used at camp are donated to a charity organization in the Fall.